STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Experiment

-To our best knowledge, there are currently existing seven public CAN datasets with labeled attacks (see Table \ref{biaoOpenDatasets}).
-From these, we select the ones that have real attacks on real vehicles. since simulated data may not always be legitimate in real vehicles.
-Specifically, as the most widely used datase in CAN IDS literature, Car Hacking Dataset captures ample instances containing multiple fabrication attacks.
-On the other hand, the highest fidelity CAN dataset, i.e. ROAD dataset, not only contains plentiful masquerade attacks, but also verifies the physical effects of all captured attacks and data from real vehicles.
-Previous IDSs on real datasets are often limited to fabrication attacks and lack masquerade attacks.
-Therefore, in this paper, Car Hacking dataset and ROAD dataset are chosen for validation of the effectiveness of detection method.
-The following is a detailed description and experimental setup for each selected dataset:
+To the best of our knowledge, seven publicly available CAN datasets with labeled attacks exist (see Table \ref{biaoOpenDatasets}).
+We prioritize datasets with real attacks on actual vehicles, as simulated data may lack real-world fidelity.
+The Car Hacking Dataset, commonly used in IVN intrusion detection research, contains multiple fabrication attacks.
+In contrast, the ROAD Dataset, known for its high fidelity, includes diverse masquerade attacks and validates their physical effects in real vehicles.
+For instance, injecting fake wheel speed values can trigger critical malfunctions, posing risks to both the vehicle and passengers.
+While prior IDS research has focused on fabrication attacks, masquerade attacks remain underexplored.
+Therefore, this study selects the Car Hacking and ROAD Datasets to evaluate the effectiveness of our detection methods.
+Detailed descriptions and experimental setups for each dataset are provided in the following sections.